KeonJukes/KeonJukes/README.md

 # Welcome to my GitHub profile!
 My name is Keon and I graduated from Fullstack Academy's software immersive program where I learned fullstack web development back in 2021.
 Since then, I have worked on a variety of different projects where I contributed primarily to frontend development.
-I was lat employed at Dolby Laboratories where I worked on numerous different software projects using a plethora of different tools.
+I was last employed at Dolby Laboratories, where I worked on numerous different software projects using a plethora of different tools.

+I am currently open to work and look forward to joining a great team to work on an ambitious project!

 # Some tools I have learned 🦾
 <p align="left">